jimasp/behave-vsc/CONTRIBUTING.md

 ### Exception handling

-- Behave execution errors are not extension exceptions and should be handled, (e.g. update the test state to failed with a failure message that refers the user to look at the Behave VSC output window or the debug console as appropriate).
-The following notes are regarding exceptions raised from extension code itself:
+- The following notes are regarding exceptions raised from extension code *itself*.
+Behave execution errors are not extension exceptions and should always be handled, (e.g. update the test state to failed with a failure message that refers the user to look at the Behave VSC output window or the debug console as appropriate).
 - Any thrown errors are going to reach the user, so they should be things that either:
   - (a) the user can act upon to fix themselves, or
-  - (b) actual "exceptions", i.e. a bug or "stuff that is never supposed to happen" and should be raised as an issue on github.
+  - (b) actual "exceptions", i.e. "stuff that is never supposed to happen" (a bug) and should be raised as an issue on github.
-- The most common error handling stack is: `throw "an error message"` -> `throw new projError` -> `services.logger.showError`.
+- The most common error handling stack is: `throw new Error("an error message")` -> `throw new projError` -> `services.logger.showError`.
+(Take a look at `class projError`.)
-- Take a look at `class projError`.
+- `showError` will show the error in a dialog box to alert the user.
 - Entry point (event handlers/hooks) i.e. top-level functions, and background tasks (i.e. unawaited async functions/promises) should *always* contain a `try/catch` with a `config.showError`.
 Examples are:
   - any unawaited async function
   - `activate`,`deactivate`, any function called `...Handler` or `onDid...` or just `on...` (e.g. `onCancellationRequested`)
 - Elsewhere `showError` should be avoided.
-Instead you want to use either `throw "my message"` or `throw new projError(...)`.
+Instead you want to use either `throw new Error("my message")` or `throw new projError(...)`.
 - `projError` should be used if:
   - (a) there is no `catch` above that creates a `new projError` itself, AND
   - (b) you have a workspace context (i.e. `wr`, `projSettings` or `projUri` is available to the function).